Presentation: Intro to Design Patterns

 Principles and Goals for Software Design

-Some principles for good design have emerged from experience solving the common problems with software, through repeated application.
+These “principles” for good design have emerged from experience solving common problems with software, through repeated application.

 • Single Responsibility - a class should have one responsibility.
 Robert Martin explains this as a class has only one reason to change, e.g. one driver or boss that decides what it should do.